 Unemployment is dropping, so why don’t people feel better about the economy?

-The unemployment rate is the most important data point out there right now, and it’s been falling.
+The unemployment rate is the most important data point out there right now, and the rate has been falling.
 So why doesn’t the average citizen feel better about the economy?
-The reason is the labor force participation rate.
+Let’s look to the labor force participation rate to answer that question.

-As you can see from the chart above, the labor force participation rate increased steadily from the early 1960s through the early 2000s as more women entered the labor force.
-Since the Great Recession, however, the labor force participation rate has declined.
-It’s back to levels we haven’t seen since the late 1970s.
+As you can see in the above graph, the labor force participation rate rose steadily from the early 1960s through the early 2000s as more women entered the labor force.
+Since the Great Recession, however, the labor force participation rate has fallen, and now it’s back to levels we haven’t seen since the late 1970s.

-In September, the labor force participation rate slid to 62.4%, its lowest point since 1977.
-The labor force declined from 157.1 million to 156.7 million, while the population increased from 251.1 million to 251.3 million.
-To put the change in the labor force participation rate into perspective, roughly half the gains that were attributed to women entering the labor force, starting in the 1960s, have been lost.
-This is one of the biggest reasons the economy remains subpar.
-Yes, Baby Boomers are retiring, but the Millennial generation is larger and is having trouble replacing them.
+To put the change in the labor force participation rate into perspective, consider that roughly half the gains attributed to women entering the labor force, starting in the 1960s, have been lost.
+This is one of the biggest reasons the economy remains below par.
+Yes, Baby Boomers are retiring, but the Millennial Generation is larger and is having trouble replacing them.

 Implications for mortgage REITs

-If we see inflation make its way back, it will be the most negative for mortgage REITs with large levered portfolios of agency mortgage-backed securities, especially Annaly Capital Management (NLY) and American Capital Agency (AGNC).
-These two are the most vulnerable to increasing inflation.
-Inflation will drive long-term rates higher, which investors can trade via the iShares Barclays 20+ Year Treasury Bond Fund (TLT).
+As more people get back to work, the economy improves.
+However, the effect on inflation is hard to forecast.
+If the labor force participation rate remains low, that would mean an earlier return of inflation, which would be the most detrimental for mortgage REITs with large levered portfolios of agency mortgage-backed securities, especially Annaly Capital Management (NLY) and American Capital Agency (AGNC).
+These two REITs are the most vulnerable to rising inflation.
+Inflation will drive long-term rates higher, which investors can trade through the iShares Barclays 20+ Year Treasury Bond ETF (TLT).